gNahcab/datamodel-hcl/README.md

 <li>zero or more <em>res-props</em></li> TODO: allow ZERO
 </ol>

-- a resource is a container for a bunch of properties
+- a resource is a container for a fixed number of properties
-- currently a resource can have the following types: Resource, StillImageRepresentation, TODO add all
+- currently a resource can have the following types: Resource, StillImageRepresentation
 ```hcl
 Resource "Text"{
     ontology = "rosetta"